The Ultimate Guide to Pentatonics for Jazz GuitarAug 06, 2020

-I really like the second because it gives just enough “spice” to my improvisations!
+I like the second because it gives just enough “spice” to my improvisations!

 Tonic Minor Chords

-On Tonic Minor Chords (m6 and/or minor-maj7th chords), use the minor pentatonic on degree ii and dominant pentatonics degree iv and degree v as follows:
+On Tonic Minor Chords (m6 and/or minor-maj7th chords), use the minor pentatonic on degree ii and dominant pentatonics degree iv and degree v.

-- Degree ii give a minor 6/9 sound: On Am6, use Bm pentatonic.
+- Degree ii gives a minor 6/9 sound: On Am6, use Bm pentatonic.

 - The degree iv dominant is really the minor 6th pentatonic.